Programs to Challenge the Mind as well as the Body

 In early August 2009, Canadian and American military veterans joined together for the Coastal Team Challenge.
 Held along the Pacific coast in Washington and British Columbia, the sea kayak expedition successfully navigated the sometimes rough coastal waters.
 It helped bring together adaptive military veterans from both nations.

 With a strong history in creating alpine expeditions and climbs of high mountains worldwide, World T.E.A.M.‘s Soldiers to the Summit hosted two events.

 In mid-October 2010, participants of the Soldiers to the Summit Nepal expedition successfully ascended Lobuche East.
 This ice-and-snow covered 20,075-foot peak near Mount Everest required technical climbing.
 Two documentary films, Recon: Conquering the Climb by The Pentagon Channel (March, 2011), and High Ground, by Stone Circle Pictures and Serac Adventure Films (February, 2012) documented the expedition.

-Partnering with Utah’s Snowbird Resort, American Airlines and Wasatch Adaptive Sports, World T.E.A.M. introduced 15 disabled veterans to winter sports at the Soldiers to the Summit at Snowbird.
+Partnering with Utah’s Snowbird Resort, American Airlines and Wasatch Adaptive Sports, World T.E.A.M. introduced 15 adaptive military veterans to winter sports at the Soldiers to the Summit at Snowbird.
 The February 27-March 1, 2012 event at Snowbird Resort provided adaptive veterans the opportunity to learn from skilled instructors.
 Athletes experienced winter sports such as skiing, snowboarding and snowmobiling.

-World T.E.A.M. sponsors adaptive military veterans at several outdoor sporting events.
+World T.E.A.M. sponsors adaptive military veteran teams participating in several outdoor sporting events.
 Past events include the 2015 IRONMAN Maryland in Cambridge, Maryland and the 2016 and 2017 Marine Corps Marathon in Arlington, Virginia.

-Future challenging and diverse sporting events, expeditions and camps for adaptive military veterans are planned.
+Future challenging and diverse sporting programs, expeditions and camps for adaptive military veterans are planned.